Quaoar: Properties

+The inner ring, Q2R, orbits Quaoar at a distance of 2520 ± 20 km, about four and a half times Quaoar's radius and also outside Quaoar's Roche limit.
+The Q2R ring's location coincides with Quaoar's 5:7 spin-orbit resonance at 2525 ± 58 km.
+Compared to Q1R, the Q2R ring appears relatively uniform with a radial width of 10 km.
+With an optical depth of 0.004, the Q2R ring is very tenuous and its opacity is comparable to the least dense part of the Q1R ring.

 Exploration

-It has been calculated that a flyby mission to Quaoar using a Jupiter gravity assist would take 13.6 years, for launch dates of 25 December 2016, 22 November 2027, 22 December 2028, 22 January 2030 and 20 December 2040.
+It has been calculated that a flyby mission to Quaoar using a Jupiter gravity assist would take 13.6 years, for launch dates of 25 December 2026, 22 November 2027, 22 December 2028, 22 January 2030 and 20 December 2040.
 Quaoar would be 41 to 43 AU from the Sun when the spacecraft arrived.
 In July 2016, the Long Range Reconnaissance Imager (LORRI) aboard the New Horizons spacecraft took a sequence of four images of Quaoar from a distance of about 14 AU.
-Interstellar Probe, a concept by Pontus Brandt and his colleagues at Johns Hopkins Applied Physics Laboratory would potentially fly by Quaoar in the 2030s before continuing to the interstellar medium, and the first of China National Space Administration's proposed Interstellar Express probe designed to explore the heliosphere has it considered as a potential flyby target.
+Interstellar Probe, a concept by Pontus Brandt and his colleagues at Johns Hopkins Applied Physics Laboratory would potentially fly by Quaoar in the 2030s before continuing to the interstellar medium, and it has been proposed as a potential flyby target of the first of China National Space Administration's proposed Shensuo probes, which are designed to explore the heliosphere.
 Quaoar has been chosen as a flyby target for missions like these particularly for its escaping methane atmosphere and possible cryovolcanism, as well as its close proximity to the heliospheric nose.